gardener/autoscaler/cluster-autoscaler/FAQ.md

 This is helpful in order to offer Gardener CA with latest or recent K8s version.
 Note that this may also demand a need to upgrade K8s version used by Machine Controller Manager.

-Assumption: We assume that the developer executing the below stages wants to synchronize with a certain minor release `1.x.y` of the cluster autoscaler
+Assumption: We assume that the developer executing the below stages wants to synchronise with a certain minor release `1.x.0` of the cluster autoscaler

 #### Stage A: Identify CA Release branch and Record Release commit id

-1. Go to: [K8S Autoscaler Releases](https://github.com/kubernetes/autoscaler/releases) and navigate to the release page of the specific `1.x.y` release.
+1. Go to: [K8S Autoscaler Releases](https://github.com/kubernetes/autoscaler/releases) and navigate to the release page of the specific `1.x.0` release.
 Example: [cluster-autoscaler-1.26.0 Release Page](https://github.com/kubernetes/autoscaler/releases/tag/cluster-autoscaler-1.26.0).
 1. Record the commit id of the release mentioned in this release page.
 For example, commit id of 1.26.0 release is [3b2e3db9413755d4eddabdde44eab60987a17edd](https://github.com/kubernetes/autoscaler/commit/3b2e3db9413755d4eddabdde44eab60987a17edd).
 We will call this as `releaseCommitId`.
 2. Identify the release branch from [K8S Autoscaler Branches](https://github.com/kubernetes/autoscaler/branches).
 For example release branch for `1.26` is [cluster-autoscaler-release-1.26](https://github.com/kubernetes/autoscaler/tree/cluster-autoscaler-release-1.26).
 We will cal lthis as `releaseBranch`